leangjia/blender_docs/trunk/blender_docs/manual/modeling/modifiers/deform/surface_deform.rst

    the more likely it is to get undesirable artifacts.
    This is an inherent characteristic of surface binding in general, so it is recommended to have reasonably well matching meshes, in order to get a good bind.

-.. warning:: Target Mesh Validity

-   While there are no restrictions with regard to the modified mesh, the target object's mesh has a few constraints, which if not followed, will prevent a successful binding:

-   - It must **not** contain edges with more than two faces.
-   - It must **not** contain concave faces.
-   - It must **not** contain overlapping vertices (doubles).
-   - It must **not** contain faces with collinear edges.

 Example